 While reimbursement programs may not cover all your educational costs, they can still be a tremendous help as you pursue a certificate, associate's, bachelor's or master's degree.
 Reimbursement programs, along with other scholarships and financial aid, can provide important assistance.
 If you are working in a profession where higher education is part of skill building and career advancement, it can definitely be worth your while to learn more about possible tuition reimbursement programs.

-Additional Resource: What Kinds of Tuition Assistance are Available for Enlisted Military?
+Additional Resource: Best Value Schools - Is Tuition Assistance Available for Enlisted Military?